 Sale of Honey

-There is a trend among Kenyans especially in the middle class bracket to embrace healthy friendly diet.
+There is a trend among Kenyans especially in the middle-class bracket to embrace healthy friendly diet.
 Many of them take to eating out at select restaurants and bars in a bid to avoid taking something that may negatively affect their health.
-One of such health friendly products that suits almost any budget is honey trading in this commodity would prove to be lucrative considering that the margin is high.
+One of such health friendly products that suit almost any budget is honey trading in this commodity would prove to be lucrative considering that the margin is high.

 Events Planning and Management

 Everywhere you look in big cities in Kenya there’s one event happening.
 Many people would love to get married but don’t have the time to plan their weddings, parties and what have you.
 Who else will they turn to if not event planners and you can guess just how many people we’re talking of here thousands upon thousands of professionals in many of Kenya’s big towns.